shokbhl/webscraping-by-shuka/README-YoutubeScrapingApp.md

 trafilatura: Used for web scraping YouTube pages.
 Note: Please make sure to review and comply with YouTube's API terms of service and usage policies.

+Ultimate and Final Code: The last presented code in this .py and .ipynb files is the ultimate and final version of the YouTube Video Search Application.
+Feel free to use and customize it according to your needs.